-The National Committee for Quality Assurance (NCQA) has designated UF Health primary
+The National Committee for Quality Assurance (NCQA) has designated UF Health Jacksonville

-care centers in Jacksonville as Patient-Centered Medical Home providers.
-UF Health
+primary care centers as Patient-Centered Medical Home providers.
+UF Health Jacksonville

-at Jacksonville is the first health organization in Northeast Florida as well as
+is the first health organization in Northeast Florida as well as the largest academic

-NCQA describes the Patient-Centered Medical Home as a model for care provided by
+NCQA describes the Patient-Centered Medical Home as a model for care were providers